benjaminingreens/org/README.md

 Optional arguments/flags for `org create event` are:

 `-c`, `--category`: This specifies the workspace destination for the note.
 For example, using `personal` will place the note in the `personal_org/notes` sub-directory
-`-tg`, `--tags`: Tags for the note, with `/` as a delimiter `-s`, `--status`: The status of the todo item.
+`-tg`, `--tags`: Tags for the note, with `/` as a delimiter
+`-s`, `--status`: The status of the todo item.
 Must be one of: ['Not started', 'Done', 'In progress', 'Dependent', 'Blocked', 'Unknown', 'Redundant', 'Not done']
-`-a`, `--assignee`: One or more assignees for the todo item, with `/` as a delimiter.
+`-a`, `--assignee`: One or more assignees for the todo item, with `/` as a delimiter
 `-st`, `--start`: The start date or date-time for the event. **This is a requirement for event items**.
 Must be in one of the following formats: [YYYY-MM-DD, YYYY-MM-DD@HH:MM]
 `-ed`, `--end`: The end date or date-time for the event.
 Must be in one of the following formats: [YYYY-MM-DD, YYYY-MM-DD@HH:MM]

 ### `org view`: viewing and querying files